Korouoma Hiking Trails

 Koronjää, 5-km Circular Trail

-Level of difficulty: demanding due to the altitude differences.
+Category: demanding trail due to the altitude differences

 The only trail in Finland where you can admire gorgeous frozen waterfalls in winter and beautiful river scenery in summer, and always sense the presence of the magnificent cliffs.

 The trail runs along a former horse road, and there are information boards on the area's logging history along the trail.
 The trail takes hikers onto the top of cliffs with magnificent views, and to the bottom of the canyon.